duniter/duniter/doc/Protocol.md

 ## Processing

 ### Block

 A Block can be accepted only if it respects a set of rules, here divided in 2 parts : *local* and *global*.

 #### Local validation

-Local validation verifies the coherence of a well-formatted block, withtout any other context than the block itself.
+Local validation verifies the coherence of a well-formatted block, without any other context than the block itself.

 ##### Version and Number